JamieS56/Milestone-Project-4/README.md

 ### Home Page:

-* The hero image is displayed on the home page, and therefore users can instantly see the whole team and recognise that this is a website about a sports team.
+* The hero image is displayed on the home page so users can instantly see the whole team and instantly recognise that this is a website about a sports team.

-* The Fixtures tab on the Home page is visible as soon as you load the page.
-This has the most important information, such as the teams next fixture and also a link to buy tickets for that fixture.
+* The Fixtures tab on the Home page is visible as soon as you load the page as it has the most important information on it of the teams next fixture and also a link to buy tickets for that fixture.

 * A player carousel at the bottom of the page that links to player stats and shows off the team.
 It is functional on both desktop and mobile.

 ### Players Page:

 * Each individual player has their own player card with their name and shirt number.
-The players are sorted into position for user ease of looking through the players and also creates a nice layout for the page.
+The players are sorted into position for user ease of looking through the players and also forms a nice layout for the page.

-* Each card links to the individual players profile with stats about the player that the user can read and also keep a record for the club.
+* Each card links to the individual players profile with stats about the player that the user can find out and also keep a record for the club.

 ### Players Profile Page:

 * The profile page has a picture of the player and the stats of the player.
 The stats are generated through functions making sure that each goal or assist is linked to an instance of the Goal model saved in the database.
 This is the same for clean sheets and appearances, with the Fixtures model.
-This design means that when you create a goal you don't have to manually update player stats as well.
+Because the stats are set up this way it means that when you create a goal you don't have to manually update player stats as well.

 * The page is also viewable across all screen sizes and will automatically change layout if needed.

-* Admin can edit the players name, number and position, but is unable to change goals assists, appearances or clean sheets without creating the Fixture or Goal instance to go along with it.
+* Admin can edit the players name number and position but are unable to change goals assists, appearances or clean sheets without creating the Fixture or Goal instance to go along with it.

 * There’s also a back button to take you back to the players page.

 ### Fixtures Page:

-* The fixtures table shows all fixtures that are in the database.
-This includes the date and time of the fixture, the home and away team and also the score if the game has been played.
+* The fixtures table shows all fixtures that are in the database, this includes the date and time of the fixture, the home and away team and also the score if the game has been played.
 The fixtures are displayed in date order.

 * For admin users there is an edit fixture button next to each fixture to make it obvious which fixture you’re editing and an add fixture button at the bottom of the page.

 * The add fixtures form lets the admin input the home team, away team, the date, and time of the fixture.
-It does not include goals of the fixture or whether the fixture has been played yet because the fixtures should be put up in advance of the match and then you can edit them afterwards to add goals and change the game played status.
+It does not include goals of the fixture or whether the fixture has been played yet because the fixtures should be put up in advance of the match and then you can edit them after to add goals and change the game played status.

 * There is also a cancel button to go back in case the admin didn't want to add a fixture.

 * The edit fixture page is similar to the add fixture page except it has the option to add goals and change the game played status.
 The form is already filled out with the info about the fixture that is saved on the data base.

 * The add goals form on the edit fixtures form creates instances of goals linked to the currently editing fixture.
 If the team that is selected to have scored is Messi Ankles, then you also get the option to add a goal scorer and assist maker which will also be saved to the goal object.
-This then gets displayed in a table underneath the team name which displays all the goals, and a button to delete the goal if it was a mistake.
+This then gets displayed in a table underneath the team name which displays all the goals. and a button to delete the goal if it was a mistake.

-* If you need to change teams there would still be goals of the previous teams linked to the fixture.
-When you change team, a popup will appear letting you know what’s going to happen and whether you want to continue or not.
-If you do want to continue it will delete all goals in the fixture related to that team.
+* If you change teams there would still be goals of the previous teams linked to the fixture so when you change team a popup will appear letting you no what’s going to happen and whether you want to continue or not. if you do want to continue it will delete all goals in the fixture related to that team.

 ### Table: